beriman/www.SensasiWangi.id/README.md

 ## Development Seeds

-Populate your Convex deployment with sample marketplace data using:
+Populate your Convex deployment with sample marketplace and course data using:

 ```bash
 CONVEX_URL=<your_convex_url> npx ts-node scripts/seed.ts
 ```

-The command calls `api.marketplace.initializeSampleData` to insert starter brands, perfumers and fragrances for local testing.
+The command now calls both `api.marketplace.initializeSampleData` and `api.courses.initializeAdvancedModules` to insert starter marketplace records and an advanced course with lessons and quizzes.

 ## Running Tests